Training structure

 Faculty of Science

-This course introduces the general framework of linear models where one seeks to express a response variable in terms of a linear combination of predictors.
-By assuming both a specific relationship between the mean response and the predictors (link function), as well as a specific distribution of the random variation of the response around its mean, it is possible to represent binary data (e.g. presence/absence, mortality/survival) or counts (e.g. number of individuals, number of species).
-With this general framework, non-normally distributed variables can be modelled.
+This course introduces the general framework of linear models in which we seek to express a response variable as a function of a linear combination of predictors.
+By assuming both a specific relationship between the mean response and the predictors (link function), as well as a specific distribution of the random variation of the response around its mean, it is possible to represent binary data (e.g. presence/absence, mortality/survival) or count data (e.g. number of individuals, number of species).
+Thanks to this general framework, non-normally distributed variables can be modeled.
 In particular, the use and interpretation of logistic, binomial and Poisson regression models will be detailed.

 ECTS